KishoreBalajiP/Realtime_driver_monitoring_system/README.md

 ```
 Run the system with:
 python main.py
+```

-Keep your face visible to the webcam.
+Keep your face visible to the webcam.<br>
 Alerts will trigger for drowsiness, yawning, or distraction.
-```

 ### 📦 Dependencies
 ```